maheshj01/navbar_router/README.md

 ### navbar_router

 This is the ultimate BottomNavigionBar which allow you to focus on the logic of your app than having to worry about writing the boilerplate code to make the user experience better.
-This widget helps you cover the most common use cases of BottomNavigationBar with minimal code and hassle.
+This widget helps you cover the most common and advanced use cases of BottomNavigationBar with minimal code and hassle.

 _Heres a [sample app](example/lib/main.dart) built using this package to see how it works._